 Transcript evaluationThe transcript evaluation is required of all applicants who attended and received their degrees from any institution outside the U.S. The evaluation is not an English translation of the transcripts, but a separate document completed by a professional evaluation agency, which shows that the degree you’ve received or are pursuing outside the U.S. is equivalent to a U.S. bachelor's degree or U.S. master’s degree.
-This requirement is waived for applicants with a bachelor’s, master's or doctoral degree from an accredited U.S. institution.
-You are required to submit your official international education credentials (e.g. transcripts, mark sheets, degree certificates, graduation diplomas) and evaluation fee directly to any evaluation agency that is a member of the National Association of Credential Evaluation Services (NACES), or you can submit an evaluation completed by the Law School Admission Council (LSAC).
-You should request a General Evaluation with a Grade Average.
-You should request your chosen evaluation agency to send the evaluation directly to us, and that they send your transcripts along with your transcript evaluation.
-Transcripts received from these evaluation agencies are considered official.
+This requirement is waived for applicants with a bachelor’s, master’s, or doctoral degree from an accredited U.S. institution.
+You are required to submit your official international education credentials (e.g. transcripts, mark sheets, degree certificates, graduation diplomas) and evaluation fee directly to any evaluation agency that is a member of the National Association of Credential Evaluation Services (NACES), or the Law School Admission Council (LSAC).
+You should request a General Evaluation with Grade Average.
+You should request your chosen evaluation agency to send the evaluation directly to Graduate & Professional Enrollment Management (GPEM) at email@example.com, and that they send your transcripts along with your transcript evaluation.
+Transcripts received from these evaluators are considered official.
 Please note this is the preferred method to get your official transcripts to us.

 Check your application status

 The application website will track your admission process from application through acceptance.
 We will also send you email notifications if you are missing materials or if your status changes.

 Depending on your program, the typical wait for a decision to be made is 4 to 6 weeks from when your application becomes complete.
 Once a decision is made on your application, we will notify you by email.

 If you have any questions about the application process, please contact the Office of Graduate Enrollment Management at 312-915-8950 or GradApp@luc.edu.